0xTitan/VotingContractWithTest/README.md

 ## Test logic

+[Total test numbers : 34]

 Tests are executed in two ways.
 The first two tests are used to validate contract deployment and worflow process update.

 - INITIAL STATE
 - WORKFLOW STATUS UPDATE

 Once validated tests are executed following workflow :

 - VOTER REGISTRATION
 - PROPOSAL REGISTRATION
 - VOTE
 - GET WINNER

 For each test category, they are subdivision to test :

 - actual workflow status
 - user action (owner, voter)
 - data check (voter, proposal, vote)